inducer/relate/doc/flow.rst

         (Optional) A description of this set of grading rules being applied to the flow.
         Shown to the participant on the flow start page.

+    .. attribute:: max_points

+        (Optional, an integer or floating point number if given) The number of points on the flow which constitute "100% of the achievable points".
+If not given, this is automatically computed by summing point values from all constituent pages.

+        This may be used to 'grade out of N points', where N is a number that is lower than the actually achievable count.

+    .. attribute:: max_points_enforced_cap

+        (Optional, an integer or floating point number if given) No participant will have a grade higher than this recorded for this flow.
+        This may be used to limit the amount of 'extra credit' achieved beyond :attr:`max_points`.

+    .. attribute:: bonus_points

+        (Optional, an integer or floating point number if given) This number of points will be added to every participant's score.

 .. autoclass:: grade_aggregation_strategy